-“Humanity’s extinction was never part of the plan!
-We had a beautiful dream but clearly misplaced our trust.
-We had everything under control, but even our Quorilaxian comrades could not completely shake off the inherent arrogance of their species, deciding it was not worth their time and trouble to bypass the Alquaborian dominion!
-Now they—and the Human Race—have suffered the ultimate consequence.”
+“That crash was never part of the plan!
+We had a beautiful dream, but even our Quorilaxian comrades could not completely shake off the inherent arrogance of their species, deciding it was not worth their time and trouble to bypass the Alquaborian dominion!”

 “Well, I guess things don’t always go as planned, do they?”

 “Unfortunately not, but we have a contingency plan.
 They can no longer share in our vision, but you can, Orion.
 Circumstances have changed.
 We are thinking much…bigger now.
-I am bestowing upon you a power no Human has ever had before nor will, obviously, ever have again: you have the capability to choose your own destiny.
-You can help us move the universe into an enlightened future, being remembered for all eternity, or you can die in obscurity and let the memory of you and the rest of Humanity erode with the flow of time.
+You can help us move the universe into an enlightened future, being remembered for all eternity, or you can die in obscurity and let the memory of you erode with the flow of time.
 It is a simple choice.”